HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Introduction

 \section{Introduction}

-Over the past few years, large language models (LLM) have demonstrated impressive performance and sparked a new wave of exciting AI applications~\cite{bommasani2021opportunities}.
-However, training these LLMs, such as GPT~\cite{gpt4o}, Claude~\cite{claude3}, Gemini~\cite{reid2024gemini}, Llama~\cite{touvron2023llama,dubey2024llama}, Mixtral~\cite{jiang2024mixtral}, Yi~\cite{young2024yi}, Falcon~\cite{falcon180b} etc., can be extremely computation-intensive, often involving thousands of GPUs running continuously for months.
+Over the past few years, large language models (LLMs) have demonstrated impressive performance and sparked a new wave of exciting AI applications~\cite{bommasani2021opportunities}.
+However, training these LLMs, such as GPT~\cite{gpt4o}, Claude~\cite{claude3}, Gemini~\cite{reid2024gemini}, Llama~\cite{touvron2023llama,dubey2024llama}, Mixtral~\cite{jiang2024mixtral}, Yi~\cite{young2024yi}, Falcon~\cite{falcon180b}, etc., can be extremely computation-intensive, often involving thousands of GPUs running for months.
 The high cost of deploying such training tasks in a cluster with homogeneous GPUs has become an obvious obstacle limiting the evolution of LLMs.
-We explore an alternative approach by \textit{distributing the parallel training computations across heterogeneous GPUs}, enabling greater flexibility in resource utilization and further democratizing LLM training services.
+We explore an alternative approach by \textit{distributing training computations across heterogeneous GPUs}, enabling greater flexibility in resource utilization and democratizing LLM training.

 Distributing parallel training computations across heterogeneous GPUs is a natural option to democratize LLM training.
 In the current exciting era of generative AI, chip vendors typically release new generations of AI chips every 24 months.
 For instance, Nvidia introduced the Turing architecture in 2018~\cite{Nvida_turing}, Ampere in 2020~\cite{Nvida_ampere}, Hopper in 2022~\cite{Nvida_hopper}, and Blackwell is scheduled for Q4, 2024~\cite{Nvida_blackwell}.
 On the other hand, one particular version of an AI chip often remains in use by cloud service platforms, technology companies, or research institutions for a much longer period.
 For example, K80 GPUs with Tesla architecture, released in 2006~\cite{Nvidia_tesla}, are still available on AWS as \texttt{p2} instances~\cite{Amazon}.
-This observation highlights the important opportunity to explore effective ways to maximize the efficiency of such widely available yet heterogeneous hardware to facilitate more cost-effective and accessible LLM training services.
+This observation highlights the important opportunity to explore effective ways to maximize the efficiency of such widely available yet heterogeneous hardware to facilitate more cost-effective and accessible LLM training.